1. Who wrote the First Letter to the Corinthians?

 B. Acts 18:4-5

 On Sabbath days, Paul spoke in the synagogue trying to convince Jews and gentiles that Jesus was the Messiah.
 When Silvanus (Silas) and Timothy rejoined Paul in Corinth, Paul devoted himself full time to preaching to Jews, presumably because they brought him support from the churches in Macedonia.
-The implication of Acts 18:1-5 is that Paul alone was the founder of the church in Corinth, because neither Timothy nor Silvanus (Silas) was with him when he began to preach the gospel in the city.
+The implication of Acts 18:1-5 is that Paul alone was the founder of the church in Corinth, because neither Timothy nor Silvanus (Silas) was with him when he began to preach the good news in the city.

 C. Acts 18:6-7